 - Visa, if necessary

-- Medical Insurance
+- Health Insurance (mandatory)

 - Return to the airport on the last day

-- Travels in or out the country
+- Travelling in or out of the country